ogunmakindetobi/Swan/README.md

 * Test user 1:

 1. The text of the "navbar" section is a bit too long, and it conflicts with the simple feel the rest of the website tries to give.
 Solution: I reduce the margin the "Navbar" so its fit in when view on smaller screen.

+## footer
+Footer have some icon on it but its doesnt function.

 ## Deployment 🚀